GoogleChrome/lighthouse-stack-packs/README.md

 This is still under early development, but we would like to hear any suggestions from community members in the meantime. **[WordPress](https://wordpress.org/) is the first ecosystem we are supporting** and we plan on including a number of JavaScript frameworks and CMS platforms soon after.

-Before contributing in any way, please read [CONTRIBUTING.md](./CONTRIBUTING.md)!
+Before contributing in any way, please read the [contributing guidelines](./CONTRIBUTING.md)!